The Grand Canal in Venice is one of the world’s most famous thoroughfares. And with good reason: it’s one of the most beautiful streets in the world.

 Another view of the Rialto bridge, this time from the Riva del Carbon on the San Marco side.

 If you want the Venice gondola experience without paying 80 euros for the pleasure, you can use catch a traghetto across the Grand Canal.
 This is the Sant’Angelo traghetto.
 These boats are mainly used by locals.
 They are among the most convenient ferries in Venice, offering several short-cuts around Venice.

-The final bridge over the Grand Canal is the Pont dell’Accademia, named after the renowned art gallery next door.
+The final bridge over the Grand Canal is the Ponte dell’Accademia, named after the renowned art gallery next door.
 It offers one of the most iconic views of Venice, down to the end of the Grand Canal and the Basilica of Santa Maria della Salute.